omgnetwork/elixir-omg/README.md

 #### Start the Watcher

-To start syncing to the Child chain server:
+To start syncing to the Child chain server (continue from the `apps/omg_watcher` directory):

 ```
-cd apps/omg_watcher
 iex -S mix run --config ~/config_watcher.exs
 ```